John Fraser (botanist): Business difficulties

-When Fraser made his next visit to the Romanov court in 1805 expecting remuneration, to his great disappointment he discovered that the new Emperor would have nothing to do with him.
+When Fraser made his next visit to the Romanov court in 1801 expecting remuneration, to his great disappointment he discovered that Emperor Alexander I declined to recognise Fraser's appointment and would have nothing to do with him.
 Undaunted, he repeated the trip, visiting both Moscow and Saint Petersburg, but in vain.
-After the Emperor Paul I's assassination in March, 1801, the new Emperor Alexander I declined to recognise Fraser's appointment.
-Fraser petitioned his cause for two years, finally resorting to seeking assistance from the British ambassadorial corps, and was ultimately paid 6,000 rubles by royal decree in April, 1803.
-The Dowager Empress Maria Feodorovna, an enthusiastic amateur botanist herself, supported his efforts, giving him a diamond ring and commissioning him for specimens for the Imperial Gardens of Gatchina and Pavlovsk Palace.
+Fraser petitioned his cause for two years, finally resorting to seeking assistance from the British ambassadorial corps and was ultimately paid 6,000 rubles by royal decree.
+The Dowager Empress Maria Feodorovna, an enthusiastic amateur botanist, supported his efforts, giving him a diamond ring and commissioning him for specimens for the Imperial Gardens of Gatchina and Pavlovsk Palace.
 The director of the Imperial Botanic Garden at Saint Petersburg catalogued 18 of Fraser's North American species in the early years of the 19th century, with some of the specimens surviving as of 1997 in the Komarov Botanical Institute of the Russian Academy of Sciences.

 After the Romanov affair, Fraser faced severe financial difficulty, though again he sailed to America.
-While successful in his researches there, his nursery at home fell into neglect through his absence and money problems.
+While successful in his researches there, his nursery in London fell into neglect through his absence and money problems.
 His financial situation may have affected his relationship with his brother James, since in 1809 Fraser sued his brother as former business partner in the Charleston Court of Common Pleas for debts exceeding £1,042.

 Later voyages

 Fraser made his seventh and last voyage to the United States in 1807.
-Near Charleston he fell from his horse and broke several of his ribs, an injury from which he never fully recovered.
+Near Charleston, he fell from his horse and broke several of his ribs; an injury from which he never fully recovered.
 His final voyage before returning to England was from America to Cuba in 1810 for a last visit to a country that welcomed him despite the nationalistic differences of the day, and from which he had a richly rewarding collecting history.

 Death

-Although he was known to his contemporaries as "John Fraser, the indefatigable", owing to his business and travel vexations and possibly also to exhaustion from his injuries after his fall, and his frequent and fatiguing journeys, his life was shortened — though a robust man, he died in April, 1811 in London, Sloane Square, at only 60, leaving two sons; his wife died a few years afterwards.
-He did live long enough to see one grandchild, William, born to John Jr. and his wife Sarah on 30 June 1808, and more offspring came later from both his sons.
+Although he was known to his contemporaries as "John Fraser, the indefatigable", owing to his business and travel vexations and possibly also to exhaustion from his injuries after his fall, and his frequent and fatiguing journeys, his life was shortened—he died in April 1811 in London, Sloane Square, at age 60, leaving two sons; his wife died a few years afterwards.
+He did live long enough to see one grandchild, William, born to John Jr. and his wife Sarah on 30 June 1808.
 Fraser's financial difficulties must have been a heavy burden to his family even after he died, since two years afterward he was declared to have been bankrupt at his death.
 Fraser did take care of his family though, as the terms of his will gave his unmarried sister Christy a place in his home and financial aid from his sons; in 1818 Christy was still receiving her support as specified by that will.